 1- Vancouver, British Columbia: The Rain Capital of Canada

 Vancouver’s rainfall statistics showcase a relatively high amount of precipitation compared to many other cities in Canada.
-Vancouver receives approximately 1,153 millimetres (45 inches) of rainfall annually.
+Vancouver receives approximately 1,153 millimeters (45 inches) of rainfall annually.
 This consistent rain contributes to the region’s vibrant ecosystems and lush landscapes.

-The city experiences a mild rainy season from October to March.
+The city experiences a mild, rainy season from October to March.
 During this period, Vancouver receives the majority of its annual precipitation.
-The wettest months are November and December when heavy rainfalls are common.
+The wettest months are November and December, when heavy rainfalls are common.

 It is worth noting that rainfall distribution can vary from year to year.
 Some years may see above-average precipitation levels, while others may experience drier conditions.
 However, overall, Vancouver remains a relatively wet city throughout the year.